Donald Trump: June 12 meeting with North Korea's Kim Jong Un back on

-While hailing the promise of an unprecedented summit, Trump also sought to tamp down expectations by saying that "we're not going to go sign something" at the Singapore meeting.
-Instead, he said, "the process will begin” on an agreement to have Kim eliminate the nuclear weapons that have generated global tensions for years.
+While hailing the promise of an unprecedented summit, Trump also sought to tamp down expectations by saying that "we're not going to go in and sign something" at the Singapore meeting.
+Instead, he said, "we're going to start a process" on an agreement to have Kim eliminate the nuclear weapons that have generated global tensions for years.

-“I think it’s a getting-to-know-you meeting, plus," Trump told reporters at the White House.
+"I think it's a 'getting to know you' meeting-plus, and that could be a very positive thing," Trump told reporters at the White House.

+Friday's announcement capped eight days of uncertainty that started May 24, when Trump said he was canceling the June 12 summit because of offensive comments made by the North Korean government.

+In the last week, Kim and South Korean President Moon Jae-in met in the Demilitarized Zone between the two countries, while North Korean envoys scrambled to the United States to meet with U.S. officials.

-Little more than a week after he had canceled the June 12 meeting amid criticism from Kim Jong Un, Trump spoke warmly about the North Koreans after receiving a letter from Kim concerning the prospects of an historic summit between nuclear-armed leaders.
+Trump spoke warmly about the North Koreans Friday after receiving a letter from Kim concerning the prospects of a historic summit between the nuclear-armed leaders.

 Kim Yong Chol, a former North Korean spy chief who is now a top aide to Kim Jong Un, entered the White House in the early afternoon to hand-deliver the letter to Trump during the Oval Office meeting with the U.S. president and Secretary of State Mike Pompeo.

-The president later said he had not even opened Kim's letter, saying, "I may be in for a big surprise, folks."
+The president later said he had not even opened Kim's letter, saying he didn't want to do so in front of his guests and joking that "I may be in for a big surprise, folks."

+The White House said later that Trump did eventually read the letter.

+North Korea wants the United States and allies to remove economic sanctions that are crippling its economy.

 Trump's meeting with Kim Yong Chol and other North Korean officials lasted around an hour and 20 minutes.
 The president shook hands and posed for pictures outside the White House with members of the North Korean delegation.